danionescu0/home-automation/weather-predict/README.md

 - the dataframe is scaled using sklearn StandardScaler
 - after the dataframe is complete the Keras model is compiled built, and trained
-- the keras model and StandardScaler are saved in files so they can be reused
+- the keras model and StandardScaler are saved in files so they can be reused for predictions